-On August 15, 2011, we acquired a \$4 million unsecured promissory note ("Note") issued by PJB Fund LLC, a Delaware limited liability company ("Borrower"), which note is personally guaranteed by its members on a limited basis.
-The Note generally has a one-year maturity (which may be extended for an additional six months thereafter) and is subject to being repaid, at Borrower's election, either by transfer of a certain number of shares of common stock of Zynga, Inc., subject to a cap, transfer of membership interests in Borrower or with a cash amount of equivalent value.
-The amount payable under the Note (the "Repayment Amount") will be equal to the face amount, plus the greater of accrued interest (at a rate of 10%) or a return based on the relative value of Zynga.
-At values of Zynga ranging from \$6 billion to \$14.4 billion (assuming the Note is settled within one year), the Repayment Amount will provide a return of 10% to 20%.
-At values of Zynga in excess of \$14.4 billion, the Repayment Amount return includes 50% of such incremental share price appreciation.
-To the extent Zynga has a value less than \$6 billion, the cap applicable to settlement in shares will effectively allow Borrower to settle the Note for less than the face amount of the loan.
-To the extent the borrower repays the note in cash, we would have no further direct or indirect interest in Zynga, Inc.
+On August 15, 2011, we acquired a \$4 million unsecured promissory note ("Zynga Note") issued by PJB Fund LLC, a Delaware limited liability company ("Borrower"), which note is personally guaranteed by its members on a limited basis.
+Because Zynga, Inc. completed its initial public offering on December 20, 2011, the Zynga Note is now expected to mature on July 28, 2012, or within 34 days thereafter, and to be settled, at the Borrower's election, in shares of common stock of Zynga, subject to a cap, or in cash in an amount of equivalent value.
+The amount payable under the Zynga Note (the "Repayment Amount") will be equal to the face amount, plus the greater of accrued interest (at a rate of 10%) or a return based on the relative value of Zynga.
+To the extent that the average closing price of Zynga's common stock for the 20 day-period immediately prior to the maturity date (the "Average Closing Price") ranges between \$8.25 to \$16.50 per share, the Repayment Amount will provide a return of 10%.
+At Average Closing Prices between \$16.51 to \$18.00, the Repayment Amount will provide a return equal to 50% of such incremental share price appreciation.
+At an Average Closing Price below \$7.50 per share, the cap applicable to settlement in shares will effectively allow Borrower to settle the Zynga Note for less than the face amount of the loan.
+To the extent the Borrower elects to repay the Zynga Note in cash, we will have no further direct or indirect interest in Zynga, Inc.